This website uses cookies to enhance your browsing experience.

 Plaine de Versailles, Davron

-Welcome to Davron, in the Yvelines, on the plain of Versailles,
+Welcome to Davron, in the Yvelines department, on the Versailles plain,

 the story begins in a small village...

-The village of Davron has been home to iconic residents such as Claude de Bullion, Louis XIII's Superintendent of Finances, and the Duchesse de la Vallière, Louis XIV's first mistress.
+The village of Davron was home to such notable figures as Claude de Bullion, Superintendent of Finances under Louis XIII, and the Duchess de la Vallière, Louis XIV's first mistress.

 La Bouche du Roi – Since 1588

-It all began 400 years ago, when the art of living in the Yvelines region enjoyed worldwide renown.
-Since 1588, a handful of sommeliers and cupbearers have been selecting and guaranteeing the quality of the wines served at Versailles, known as La Bouche du Roi.
+It all began 400 years ago, when the Yvelines region's art of living gained worldwide renown.
+In 1588, a handful of sommeliers and cupbearers were selected to guarantee the quality of the wines served at Versailles.
+They were known as La Bouche du Roi.

-The quality of the gastronomy and the prestige of the ceremonies have been recognized the world over ever since.
-The name "Domaine de La Bouche du Roi" is a nod to the region's golden age of wine.
+The quality of the cuisine and the splendor of the ceremonies have been recognized throughout the world ever since.
+The name "Domaine de La Bouche du Roi" is a nod to the golden age of wine in the region.

 A remarkable estate in the Yvelines

-Our mission is to revive winegrowing know-how in the Yvelines thanks to a team of passionate winegrowers with experience of Bordeaux, Corsica and Napa Valley.
+Our mission is to revive winemaking expertise in the Yvelines region thanks to a team of passionate winemakers who have worked with the great wines of Bordeaux, Corsica, and Napa Valley.

-La bouche du Roi produces an organic wine and a wine tourism experience that is the pride of the Yvelines region.
+La Bouche du Roi produces organic wine and offers a wine tourism experience that is the pride of the Yvelines region.

 THE VINEYARD, TASTE AND ENERGY OF A PLACE